Anja34208887/CMPG-323-overview---34208887/README.md

 * Robotic Process Automation (RPA)
 * Data visualising and reporting

-Although there are additional programming skills and concepts required to successfully complete the projects, these skills are crucial for passing the module and will be focused on the most.
+Although there are additional programming skills and concepts required to successfully complete the projects, these skills are crucial for passing the module and will be focused on the most..

 ## Branching Strategy